TheLab-ms/website-content/pages/about.md

 ### Officers

-We currently have five officer positions including Treasurer, Chief Technical Officer, Education Coordinator, Fundraising Coordinator, and Chief Legal Officer.
+We currently have six officer positions including Treasurer, Chief Technical Officer, Education Coordinator, Fundraising Coordinator, Facilities Coordinator, and Chief Legal Officer.
 The officers are elected annually by a vote of the membership.
 Here is a list of our current Officers: